gyuho/learn/src/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 Proof-of-Work (PoW) requires miners to consume electricity to compute the desired hash.
 The increasing hash difficulty leads to more energy consumption and increases the need to upgrade the mining rigs.
 Such substantial cost is deterrant to decentralizaton of mining pools -- only five Bitcoin mining pools control over 50% of hashrate (see [hashrate distribution](https://blockchain.info/pools)).
 Apart from this, PoW generally suffers from a low throughput and other scalability issues.

-Unlike PoW, Proof-of-Stake (PoS) participant is only required to own and lock a certain amount of the corresponding crypto-currency, referred to as "stake".
+Unlike PoW, Proof-of-Stake (PoS) participant is only required to own and lock a certain amount of the corresponding currency, referred to as "stake".
 The stake acts as a guarantee that the holder will behave as per the protocol rules in the block creation process.
 PoS is more energy efficient as there is no need to solve a compute-intensive cryptographic puzzle, thus less susceptible to the centralization of mining pools.

 Unlike PoW that only selects the node that finds the desired hash, PoS can select any stakeholder for block creation, as per the protocol rules.

 ### Agreement in Nakamoto

 The unit of Bitcoin consensus is a block of multiple transactions.
-Each transaction (e.g., send 1 BTC to a friend) is signed by the current wallet's private key with the signature in order to provide the mathematical proof and thus protect against malicious actors.
-Once the signatures are validated, the miner combines those transactions into one, rather than initiating a new consensus for each transaction.
-Then the node starts the mining process to extend the chain, by enumerating the "nonces" until a hash less than or equal to the "target" value is found.
+Each transaction (e.g., send 1 BTC to a friend) is signed by the current wallet's private key with the signature to provide the mathematical proof and thus protect against malicious actors.
+Once the signatures are validated, the miner combines those transactions into one unit for consensus, rather than initiating a new consensus for each transaction.
+Then the node starts the mining process to extend the chain by enumerating the "nonces" until a hash less than or equal to the "target" value is found.
 Such process is referred to as mining or Proof-of-Work (PoW), as it requires substantial amount of computing power.
-When the proper "nonce" is found, the miner is rewarded with a new Bitcoin for its expended CPU time and electricity ([coinbase transaction](https://en.bitcoin.it/wiki/Coinbase)).
+When the proper "nonce" is found, the miner is rewarded with a new Bitcoin for its expended CPU time and electricity (i.e., [coinbase transaction](https://en.bitcoin.it/wiki/Coinbase)).
 And the node broadcasts the newly mined block to all of its peers, with each peer forwarding the block to every one of its neighbors flooding the whole network (gossip).

 ### Agreement in Snow